Posts Tagged ‘TCU’

 UConn, the Seattle Seahawks and the inequities of college and professional football

-One NFL team becomes the first in league history to qualify for the post-season after losing more games than it won.
-Three thousand miles away, a college team receives a BCS bowl bid worth tens of millions of dollars to the university, despite finishing the season unranked.
-Read the rest of this entry »
+Picture if you will… One NFL team becomes the first in league history to qualify for the post-season after losing more games than it won.
+Three thousand miles away, a college team receives a BCS bowl bid worth tens of Continue reading UConn, the Seattle Seahawks and the inequities of college and professional football

 A texting fiesta starring Boise State, John Cena…. and Air Supply?